How to Animate AI Art: Tools and Techniques (2026)

 Best for: Quick social media content, motion effects, and budget-friendly experimentation.

 Pika specializes in fast, affordable animation with a focus on creative effects.
-It handles image-to-video conversion well and renders quickly, which is useful when you need volume over perfection.
+Now on version 2.5, it handles image-to-video conversion well and renders quickly, which is useful when you need volume over perfection.

 How to animate an image in Pika:

-Pricing: Free tier available with limited generations.
-Paid plans start at $8/month with additional credits and features.
+Pricing: Free tier with 80 credits/month.
+Standard at $8/month, Pro at $28/month with additional credits and features.
 Good option for testing before committing to a pricier tool.

 Best use cases: Social media loops, Instagram Reels, kinetic typography, product teasers, and content where speed matters more than cinematic precision.